 Roosevelt County residents recognize that five of the 10 leading causes of death are associated with diet: coronary heart disease, several types of cancer, stroke, diabetes, and high blood pressure.
 They also share the national concern as outlined in the State Situation about nutrition, diet and human health.
 Obesity, a risk factor in all leading causes of death, affects 30% of women, 15% of men, and 25 % of adolescents, with the highest rates observed among low-income and minority groups.
 There is a need to provide education to show an interrelationship between nutrition and health.

 As in the past, education is the key to the dilemma of making the family's income stretch to meet needs.
-Extension educational programs, which address budgeting, financial management, saving, investment and preparation for retirement can help families gain skill in managing their resources to better meet their current needs.
-And, programs which help them achieve success now will stand them in good stead for the future.
+Extension educational programs, which address budgeting, financial management, saving, investment and preparation for retirement can help families gain skills in managing their resources to better meet their current needs.
+Extension programs which help them achieve success now will stand them in good stead for the future.